The Falling series

 "Right now, I’m mainly a songwriter for other artists.
 But I moved out here with dreams of being a rock star."

 Ty trailed his fingers back and forth along the sensitive line of skin.
-He was close enough for Craig to see the lighter shade of caramel in his eyes.
+He was close enough for Craig to see the lighter shade of caramel in his eyes and to smell the fresh scent of his shampoo.
+Imagining that delicate, teasing touch on other parts of his body was too easy and too tempting.
 "I’m impressed.
 A superhero and a rock star.
 This is my lucky day."

-The urge to touch was too strong to ignore.
-Craig laid his hand over Ty’s, locking them together.
+The urge to touch Ty was too strong to ignore.
+Craig curled his fingers around the man’s warm hand, locking them together.
 "I feel like the lucky one."

 "Not true."
-He ticked each reason off on his fingers.
+He ticked each reason off on the fingers of his free hand.
 "I know you were nice enough to stick around and help clean up the display table.
 You didn’t have to do that.
 And you’re a good friend because you made sure your buddy wouldn’t miss out on something that obviously meant a lot to him.
-Slater also told me that you’re helping him bring his comic book idea to life.
+When we were taking that lap around the parking lot, Slater also told me that you’re helping him bring his comic book idea to life.
 And I know you’re an artist from Buffalo.
 That’s a good start."

 Laughing, Ty nodded.
 "All right."
 Then his gaze tracked to Craig’s other tattoo, peeking from beneath the shirtsleeve on his right bicep.
 "Can I look?"

-Craig inwardly cringed, but raised his sleeve to reveal the large smiling purple narwhale wearing a blue and yellow striped necktie.
+Craig inwardly cringed, but raised his sleeve to reveal the large smiling purple narwhal wearing a blue and yellow striped necktie.